EARnagram/lessons/sec4/build_deploy_mean_app/README.md

 As we can see, the MVC/MVVM structure mirrors a Rails application.
 This is often more familiar to developers, and therefore, it will be our structure for this lesson.

-However, many MEAN stack developers prefer the components structure when they're working on projects of greater complexity. " As you build more Angular applications, you will see a pattern arise; your site will start to beseparated by sections.
+However, many MEAN stack developers prefer the components structure when they're working on projects of greater complexity.
+"As you build more Angular applications, you will see a pattern arise; your site will start to be separated by sections.
 For instance, we have a user section and could move forward to create an article section, music, and whatever other resource. …[For the more advanced project,] we can inject the controllers, services, and routes into one main user module and inject that into our entire applications parent module."
 (MEAN Machine, Sevilleja & Lloyd).

 ## Installing

-Copy the starter code outside of the `WDI_DTLA_6` Repository.
+Copy the starter code outside of the class repository.
 We'll eventually be using Heroku to launch this app, so we do not want any nested repos!

 Next: